skip to content

 How to get the experience to be credible

 As this area of work crosses sectors and industries, career routes are diverse.
-Identify employers who are in the area of work that you’re interested in and find out how they recruit.
+Identify employers in the area of work that you’re interested in and find out how they recruit.
 Some organisations such as the Met Office and the Environment Agency, as well as large building and infrastructure design consultancies (ARUP, Adam Smith International, Mott MacDonald, AECOM), offer graduate schemes and internships.

 How to find employers or training courses